jump-dev/jump-dev.github.io/pages/governance.md

 * Oscar Dowson (@odow)
 * Changhyun Kwon, _U.
 South Florida_ (@chkwon)

-A member of the Steering Council may leave the council by notifying the Steering Council and [core contributors].
-The remaining Steering Council members, in consultation with the [core contributors], will invite a member of the community to join in order to maintain a quorum of five members.
+A member of the Steering Committee may leave the committee by notifying the Steering Committee and [core contributors].
+The remaining Steering Committee members, in consultation with the [core contributors], will invite a member of the community to join in order to maintain a quorum of five members.

 ## Decision Making Process